 Parents often have questions and concerns about preschool curriculum.
-The State of Florida mandates that Growing in Grace, as a licensed Center provides a purchased Curriculum from a list of approved Curriculum.
+The State of Florida mandates that Growing in Grace Preschool II, as a licensed Center provides a purchased Curriculum from a list of approved Curriculum.
 In compliance we have purchased and implement The Creative Curriculum for Infants, Toddlers and Two’s (Third Edition) for the Two Year Old’s and for the Three Year Old’s and VPK we use Creative Curriculum for Preschool (Edition 6).

 Many people tend to equate a school’s curriculum with a published set of materials that lead a teacher from one lesson to the next.
 These may include pre-made materials like worksheets, or cut and paste activities.
 Many preschools use such curriculums, but research disagrees that these create the best results in children.
 We have chosen to utilize research-based curricula that is flexible to meet the unique needs of the children in each classroom, and which use open-ended activities in which the children are active, participatory learners.